Degrees and Certifications:

 Ms. Everett is the sponsor for Yearbook and Newspaper as well as the Literary Magazine.
 If you're interested in joining any of these groups, email her at firstname.lastname@example.org

-Yearbook and Newspaper are both classes.
+Yearbook, Newspaper, and Broadcast Journalism are classes.
 Applications are required for these classes and are released in February each year.
-Literary Magazine is made up of students in these classes and will begin meeting in January.
-If you aren't a part of Yearbook or Newspaper, but would like to join, email Ms. Everett for more information!
+Literary Magazine is made up of students in these classes and will begin meeting in January (TBD).
+If you aren't a part of Yearbook, Newspaper, or Broadcast but would like to join, email Ms. Everett for more information!

 Art & Literary Showcase [formerly Art & Literary Magazine]: The Potomac Falls Art & Literary Showcase's purpose is to provide the students of PFHS the opportunity to exhibit to the community the high quality of their ORGINIAL, creative work.
 The showcase will feature the best ORIGINAL poetry, prose, short stories, photography, and art.
 Any student currently enrolled at PFHS is entitled to submit work for this publication.
 Teachers may submit too.
 All work must be appropriate for an LCPS publication.
 See more here.

 Yearbook: Students in yearbook have two primary objectives: to produce a quality yearbook that will maintain a tradition of excellence, and to teach the staff the skills required to create that book.
 This class explores photography, design, interviewing, reporting, writing, leadership, sales, marketing and much more!
 The Legacy yearbook staff has been consistently recongized as an All-American book by the NSPA and earns a Trophy Class rating through VHSL.
-The 2016 yearbook was an NSPA Pacemaker Finalist.
+The 2016, 2017, and 2022 yearbooks were NSPA Pacemaker Finalists.
 An application is required to be a part of yearbook.
 Email Ms. Everett for more information.